 The Location Of Your Business

 The region that you are located in can also make a difference in the amount of money that you are going to end up paying for a professional liability policy.
-For instance, businesses in the Ontario area can expect to pay more for a professional liability insurance policy as compared to businesses in the Toronto area.
+For instance, businesses such as architect firms in the Hamilton, Ontario area can expect to less for a professional liability insurance policy as compared to businesses in the Toronto area.
 Each area is unique.
 If you operate a business in an area that receives a lot of insurance claims, there is a pretty good chance that your premiums will be higher.
 Unfortunately, this is something that most business owners will not be able to change.

 Well Written Contracts

 Contracts are a very important part of any business negotiation.
 What you might not know is that well written contracts can make all the difference in the world.
 For instance, if your contracts are poorly written and don’t cover your company well, this means that you are at a much greater risk of a lawsuit.
 On the other hand, if your contracts are in-depth and comprehensively cover every aspect of your company, you can expect to pay lower rates.
 This is why it is imperative to have a professional business lawyer scan all your contracts with a fine toothcomb.
-This can go a long way in reducing your rates and exposure.
+This can go a long way in reducing your rates and exposure even if you are in a low risk industry professional such as a bailiffs.

 Team up with a lawyer to ensure that your contracts protect your company to the fullest.
 Do this and there is a good chance that the Canadian insurance companies will discount your premium.